 MCI distinguishes itself from its competitors primarily through its products and history of supporting customers and its products on the road.
 MCI products are known as reliable coaches with well-established residual values.
-Management believes that the Company's ownership of MCI and its values and processes adds to the reliability of MCI's products.
+Management believes that the Company's ownership of MCI and its values and processes enhance the attractiveness of MCI's products.